mm696626/Gen4Pokemon60FPSPatcher/README.md

   * This will have your ROM come up as unsupported, but that's because it no longer matches a known hash.
 Everything should still randomize properly regardless of that

 ### Credits
-* Credit to this thread for the instructions on how to do this
+* Credit to these threads for the instructions on how to do this
   * https://www.pokecommunity.com/threads/d-p-pt-hg-ss-remove-the-framerate-limiter.378618/
   * https://projectpokemon.org/home/forums/topic/59297-shiny-rate-offset-for-all-generation-4-pokemon-roms/